Leading with trust

 Leaders have powers other people don’t.
 They get to decide (or lead a process of deciding) what products or services a company will offer, how many people to employ and what kinds of jobs they will have, which suppliers to partner with, and even how to interpret laws and regulations.
 On the flip side, this also means leaders have to make difficult decisions that may mean causing harm in order to preserve the greater good.
 One senior executive told us that, ‘the fair decisions are easy.
 My job is to make the difficult decisions.’

-Leaders have the responsibility of making decisions which also means in order to keep this responsibility they must be trusted.
-‘Trust’ refers to our ability to be vulnerable to an organisation or person that may have power over us.
-For example, customers are vulnerable to an organisation because they have no window into how a product or service is created, they must trust that the product or service will work as it is supposed to and that it is ethically created.
+‘Trust’ refers to our ability to be vulnerable to an organisation, or a person, that may have power over us.
+For example, customers are vulnerable to an organisation because they have no window into how a product or service is created.
+They must trust that the product or service will work as it is supposed to, and that it is ethically created.
 Similarly, when employees agree to work for an organisation, they are trusting that they will not be abused and that they will have a reasonable amount of job security.

-But as a community, business isn’t capitalising on the benefits trust can bring.
+However, as a community, business isn’t capitalising on the benefits trust can bring.
 According to the 2021 Edelman Trust Barometer, CEO credibility is at an all-time low in several countries, including Japan at 18% and France at 23% (in terms of the proportion of people who rate a CEO as a very or extremely credible source of information about a company) making the challenge for CEOs even more critical as they try to manage today’s issues.

 Earning trust